 permits; You May pick from 9 am to 6, every day; Call to be certain;

-We sometimes close for ripening.
-Directions: We are 5 miles south of
+They sometimes close for ripening.
+Directions: They are 5 miles south of

 Hamlin and 10 miles north of Tobyhanna.
 From I-84, take exit 17, go